tfo-apj-demos/vault-react-demo-app/README.md

 - Verify VSO is running and configured correctly
 - Check vault-static-secret resource status: `kubectl describe vaultstaticsecret vault-web-secrets`
 - Ensure proper RBAC permissions for VSO
+- Contact your platform team if using managed infrastructure

 **WebSocket connection failed**:
 - Check if port 3000 is accessible